-For some mothers and their babies breastfeeding comes naturally from the get-go, but for many others it may be more difficult to get the hang of.
+For some mothers and their babies, breastfeeding comes naturally from the get-go, but for many others, it may be more challenging to get the hang of.
 Here is a list of breastfeeding positions to help you find a better position that’s more comfortable for you and your baby.
 It’s also great to have a hold on several positions, since you’ll want to rotate between them so that baby is drawing from different milk ducts, helping you to avoid a clogged duct or mastitis.

 The first few times you breastfeed your baby, you may want to hold your breast with the arm that is not supporting their head, to give them more guidance in finding your nipple.
 If your breast is more round and your nipple doesn’t protrude as much, try holding your nipple between your pointer finger and middle finger to help your baby get a proper latch onto the entire nipple.

-To better your comfort, place a nursing pillow underneath your baby and one under your arm that is supporting their head; this especially helps your arms once you have a twenty pound baby to hold for several minutes as they breastfeed.
+To better your comfort, place a nursing pillow underneath your baby and one under your arm that is supporting their head; this immensely helps your arms once you have a twenty-pound baby to hold for several minutes as they breastfeed.

 With a newborn, you may also be wondering how to position your baby for his or her comfort.
-I remember looking down at my son and wondering if I was putting too much pressure on his arm that was squished between our bodies . . .
+I remember looking down at my son and wondering if I was putting too much pressure on his arm that was squished between our bodies.
 Your baby should be lying tummy to tummy with you, their arm tucked under yours so that you can’t see it.
-Make sure you are supporting their neck, spine and bottom.
-If you had a cesarean, you may find that this position puts too much pressure on your abdomen and another position may suit you better.
+Make sure you are supporting their neck, spine, and bottom.
+If you had a cesarean, you might find that this position puts too much pressure on your abdomen, and another position may suit you better.

 2. Cross Cradle

-This position is great for mothers and babies who are having trouble latching as you’re better able to guide your baby’s mouth to your breast with your fingers at the base of the back of their head, and use your other hand to guide your nipple toward your baby.
+This position is excellent for mothers and babies who are having trouble latching as you’re better able to guide your baby’s mouth to your breast with your fingers at the base of the back of their head and use your other hand to guide your nipple toward your baby.

-This can be a great position for your very first latch!
+This can be an excellent position for your very first latch!

 3. Football Hold

-This is a great position for mothers who are breastfeeding two babies simultaneously, mothers whose breasts may be more round or nipples more flat as you’re able to hold your baby’s head with your hand and you have a free hand to help guide your baby to your nipple.
+This is a great position for mothers who are breastfeeding two babies simultaneously, mothers whose breasts may be more round or nipples flatter as you’re able to hold your baby’s head with your hand, and you have a free hand to help guide your baby to your nipple.
 This position is also great for mothers who’ve had a cesarean since it doesn’t put pressure on your abdomen.

 4. Laid-Back Breastfeeding

-This a much more relaxed position where mom can recline on the couch or bed with a pillow supporting her back and one under her feet or knees.
-Baby should be laying on top of mom, stomach to stomach.
+This is a more relaxed position.
+Mom can recline on the couch or bed with a pillow supporting her back and one under her feet or knees.
+Baby should be lying on top of mom, stomach to stomach.
 This gives your baby more control over the flow of milk as they’re able to scoot away and towards the breast, massaging the milk out.
 You have a direct gaze at your baby and are doing less work.
 Your nipple is naturally pointing to the roof of their mouth where it should be.

-If you are co-sleeping, this is a great relaxed option for middle of the night breastfeeding.
-Place a couple pillows under your head and shoulders to recline your upper body as you lay on your side with baby’s tummy facing yours.
+If you are co-sleeping, this is a great relaxed option for breastfeeding during the middle of the night.
+Place a couple of pillows under your head and shoulders to recline your upper body as you lay on your side with baby’s tummy facing yours.
 You may choose to cradle your baby’s head with the hand of your bottom arm, or more comfortably with the hand of your top arm as you tuck your bottom arm under your head and out of the way.

-A quite interesting position!
+This one is quite an interesting position!
 It is less known and so amazing when you have mastitis!
-Your baby should be laying on their back while you prop yourself up on a pillow and let your breasts dangle while you breastfeed.
+Your baby should be lying on their back while you prop yourself up on a pillow and let your breasts dangle while you breastfeed.
 Gravity and your baby’s suckling will help drain a clogged duct.